Mei-Zhen-24/A-Dynamic-Evolving-Fuzzy-System-for-Streaming-Data-Prediction/README.md

 Thanks to Dr. Tao Zhao and Dr. Xiaowei Gu for their help and support in this paper and the code.

-For any queries about the code, please contact Dr. ZhenMei: <meizhen185023@163.com>
+For any queries about the code, please contact PhD ZhenMei: <meizhen185023@163.com>